lucadivit/AndroidBluetoothConnector/README.md

 passed the context of MainActivity to constructor of BluetoothConnectionManagement.
 * Because HC06 sends one byte at time, the application reads one character at time until he recieves the symbol "#".
 After this, he merges the characters and forms the String.
 Thus, when HC06 recieves data, he rensponses with "<desiredWord>#", and the app prints "<desiredWord>".
-A simple Arduino script is in this repository.
+A simple Arduino script is in this repository (sendAndReceiveBluetoothData.ino).
 * Broadcast Receiver events that, at moment, the app supports are: DEVICE_FOUND, DEVICE_CONNECTED, DEVICE_DISCONNECTED, DISCOVERY_STARTED,
 DISCOVERY_FINISHED, BLUETOOTH_TURNED_OFF, CONNECTION_ERROR, SOCKET_READY, DATA_RECEIVED.
 * I develop this app with APIs level 16.